joerez/react-transitions/README.md

 React Transitions hopes to change that.

 ## How does this work?
-Even though this library was built with React in mind, it actually works with anything, and in the end, it's just a CSS Animation library.
+Even though this library was built with React and react-router in mind, it actually works with anything, and in the end, it's just a CSS Animation library.

 This means that you are free to use this with Angular, VanillaJS, really anything.